metachris/RPIO/README.txt

 RPi.GPIO
 ========

-You can use all of RPi.GPIO's functionality through RPIO.
-Note that RPIO uses GPIO.BCM pin numbering by default:
+You can use all of RPi.GPIO's functionality through RPIO:

     import RPIO